 Tacos feature duck, chicken, fish, steak and tofu.
 Or order a burrito, quesadilla, salad or specialty entree.
-Red Mesa Cantina serves seafood dishes, enchiladas, Cuban sandwiches, burgers and more.
+Red Mesa Cantina serves seafood dishes, enchiladas, Cuban sandwiches and burgers.
 Additionally, the restaurant has one of the largest collections of tequilas and mezcals in the south.

 400 Beach Seafood and Tap House

 For fresh seafood, visit 400 Beach Seafood and Tap House.
 This must-try offers an elegant setting for lunch and dinner — without the cost and formality of super upscale restaurants.
 Guests are welcome to dine inside or outside overlooking a scenic park and bay.